HutchinsLab/hutchinslab.github.io/people.md

 ## Shinhyo Lee
 Shinhyo was a research assistant in the Hutchins lab when she was an undergraduate student in UW-Madison studying Genetics and Psychology with a certificate in Global Health.
 After graduation, she went on to further her education in healthcare through pursuing a Master’s degree in Nursing.
 She was born in South Korea but grew up moving around many different countries.

+## Jai Potnuri
+Jai was a graduate student at the University of Wisconsin - Madison, Information School pursuing MS in Information.
+His research interest lies in Programming, Data Science, UX, and HCI.
+He loves travelling, swimming and playing Badminton.